Follow us on

 What Is Pedal Fat Pad Atrophy?

-Pedal fat pad atrophy involves the loss or thinning of the fatty cushion located beneath the metatarsal heads—the bones at the base of the toes.
+Pedal fat pad atrophy involves the loss or thinning of this fatty cushion located beneath the metatarsal heads—the bones at the base of the toes.

 • Aging (affecting approximately 30% of adults over 60)